lunchboxer/tablestore-simplified/README.md

 This library uses async/await and other features which require node version >= 10.

 First thing, you'll need an Alibaba Cloud account, a TableStore instance, and a table called `simplified` set up with two primary keys.
 The first (partition key) is called `app` and the second is called `sortId` both of these are string type.
+Then, create an index table for the two primary keys and call it `simplified_index`.

 After that the tablestore client expects several environment variables: